How to get here

 By car – from Norwich City Centre

 From Norwich City Centre, follow signs for the A47 (Gt.
 Yarmouth).
 You should cross the river then pass Norwich Railway Station on your right.
 Keep following this road (A1242) until you reach the traffic lights at Harvey Lane.
 Carry straight on past Broadland District Council on your left, then the Town House (Innkeeper’s Lodge) hotel on your right.
 About 1/2 a mile further on, look out for Thorpe River Green and ‘The Rushcutter’s’ PH on your right.
 Just past ‘Oakland’s’ Hotel (on your left) you will see our entrance with AA signs and a sign for ‘The Old Rectory’.
-Please take care, our entrance is quite narrow.
+Please take care turning in, our entrance is quite narrow.

 Eastern Chauffeur Airport / Cruise Transfers, corporate and private hire taxis